 The city of Bratislava would like to be approved as a “Smart City” in middle europe.
 The main topics of the city are “smart community”, “smart economy” and “smart resources”.
 A “Roadmap” for the implemenatation of these areas is planned to be accomplished by fall 2016.

-The “Wohnbauforschung Niederösterreich” provides fundings for projects, which do research on innovative living and housing.
+The “Wohnbauforschung Niederösterreich” provides fundings for projects, aimed on research on innovative living and housing.
 We participate with a project considering following aspects:

 The research focuses on showing the connections of these aspects.
-We will illustrate the main advantages of building age-conform housings in the center of the towns – for both, elderly people and community themselves.
+We will illustrate the main advantages of building age-conform housings in the center of the towns – for both, elderly people and community.

 On behalf of Lower Austria, mecca elaborates a study on which activities are undertaken in the Danube Region and how they should be adapted to present and future challenges.
 From Lower Austrias point of view, we